ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ![After](Reports/Files/envelope.png)

-Example:
+Example :

 ```fs
 let synth = Synth()
 let sound = synth.SoundWithEnveloppe 440.
 (Seconds 3.)
 Sin 0.5 0.5 0.5 0.5 0.5  // Create sound with envelope
 ```

-The above example creates the following sound:
+The above example creates the following sound :
 ![After](Reports/Files/createWithEnv.png)

-<sup>* Please note: when creating a new sound with this method, the release adds data at the end of the normal data.</sup>
+<sup>* Please note : when creating a new sound with this method, the release adds data at the end of the normal data.</sup>

 ### Creating audio data with a custom envelope